learn-co-students/ajax-discussion-question-dumbo-web-career-021819/README.md

 ## Fourth Question

 Write out the request and response cycle.
-What is it's purpose?
+What is its purpose?
 How does it work?

 ## Fifth Question